Axentro/Axentro/.github/ISSUE_TEMPLATE/QUESTION.md

 ---

 ## Checklist
-- [ ] You've read our document on github wiki
+- [ ] You've read our documentation at https://guide.sushichain.io
-- [ ] You've confirmed there is not a same question
+- [ ] You've confirmed that this is not a duplicate question

 ## Question
 <!-- Ask it! -->